pain000000/301-a1/README.md

 "Gemini: how would you parse a string input into a list of integers"

+"Gemini: how would display a 3s countdown in jetpack compose"

+"Gemini: how to create a single digital ticker with LaunchedEffect"

 ## Verbal Collaboration
 List students' names and CCIDs here, or simply put `N/A` if not applicable.